biggerpicturestudio/alfred-v1-docs/content/getting-started/3_website-theme.md

 Please follow the below steps in order to get the Website Theme implementation done in Alfred.

 # 1. Buttons
+Files that you have to edit:
+- `config/theme.php`
+- `cmsassets/_ng/directives/templates/buttons.tpl.html`

 Edit the `config/theme.php` file and find `buttons` array where there should be a list of all available button styles.

 ```